 Are You Covered?

 Selling deceased estates or probate sales have a lot of wrinkles that could lead to you getting sued.
 One thing you can do is educate yourself about the process and work with experts in the process.
-Another is to make sure you have the right E&O coverage.
+Another is to make sure you have the right real estate Errors and Omissions insurance coverage.
 CRES can work with you to make sure you have the coverage you need.

 At CRES we want to hear from you before there’s a lawsuit.
 That’s why CRES Real Estate E&O + ClaimPrevent® gives you access to pre-claim legal advice from qualified attorneys 7 days a week.